RiqqiAmru/motorkawanku-be/README.md

 -   [ ] user can see the feedback from the admin via notification (in browser only)
 -   [ ] admin can make a report based on the data that is locked by the user in excel based format
 -   [ ] there are log system for every action that is done by the user and admin, and can be seen by the admin
--   [ ] there are notification system for every action that is done by the user and admin, and can be seen by the user

 ## DEV NOTE

--   last_activity user can only be seen when the user checked the remember me checkbox (Tanya dosen)